Travctrl/WD-Final-Project/readme.md

 ### Key Components
 - **Multi-Page Portfolio**: Includes About Me, Contact, Education, and Projects pages, each with its own folder and assets.
 - **Centralized Home Page**: Main `index.html` serves as the portfolio hub.
-- **Organized Assets**: Dedicated folders for CSS, images, and JavaScript for each page and the main site.
+- **Organized Assets**: Dedicated folders for CSS and images for each page and the main site.
 - **Responsive Design**: Mobile-friendly layouts using external CSS.
 - **Consistent Navigation**: Unified navigation and branding across all pages.
 - **Visual Elements**: Use of images and custom logos for personal branding.